-Enjoy this easy homemade chile verde sauce on everything from steak, tacos, burritos or enchiladas.
-Simple with ingredients This Hatch Green Chile Sauce adds the perfect Southwestern flair for any main dish you can throw its way.
+Enjoy this easy homemade Hatch green chile sauce on everything from steak, tacos, burritos or enchiladas.
+Simple with ingredients This New Mexico sauce adds the perfect Southwestern flair for any main dish you can throw its way.
 With just a few ingredients and about 15 minutes of your time, you’re on your way to fiesta time.

 If you’re chile pepper crazed like us, don’t miss my post on Hatch Green Chile Recipes.